PeachesStudio/PSColourful/README.md

 PSColourful
 ========

-A library to manipulate colors easily
+A library to manipulate colors easily.